Home » European Cuisine » Whole Wheat Irish Soda Bread with Fennel Seeds

 The Story of Irish Soda Bread

-Did you know there’s a whole website dedicated to this staple of Irish diets back in the day?
+Did you know there’s a whole website dedicated to this staple of the Irish diet back in the day?
 The Society for the Preservation of Irish Soda Bread “encourage[s] modern bakers to get in touch with their Irish roots and use the traditional ingredients/recipes” when baking.

 It consists of a few pages of history with extensive lamentation of the current state of public perception re Irish soda bread, and all the things that should not be going into it.
 (Sugar, eggs, cream, chocolate chips are some of the big no-no’s…) I admit I’m kinda impressed by how many variations people have come up with.